CarleAlexandre/GameEngine/README.md

 ___

 raycast into the octree to see if a block is seen, and stop looking when a cub is hitten, the bigger the distance, the less we look at child

+___

+for rendering, i will use raytracing / raycasting for each pixel of the screen;
+i will put the scene in an octree, cast raytracing in it from the camera for each pixel and if it travel through a leave of the octree it will put the data of it into the render